-A vision board is not a magical manifesting tool that will help you magically pull money and happiness out of your ass.
-Though I definitely find value in the law of attraction I tend to take a more practical scientific approach to life.
-Which is why to me a vision board is more about setting aside time to clarify your goals and visually represent them.
-The visual part is what is so helpful for many.
-It makes the goal seem more reachable when you can see it and the pictures help to draw out positive emotions, it really makes the goal seem more reachable.
-A vision board also gives you something to focus on and, if you actually look at it every day, it can help you tune out things that aren’t part of your primary goals.
+A vision board is not a magical manifesting tool that will help you magically pull money and happiness out of your you-know-what.
+Though I definitely find value in the law of attraction, I tend to take a more practical scientific approach to life, which is why to me a vision board is more about setting aside time to clarify your goals and visually represent them.
+The visual part is what is so helpful for many of us.
+It makes the goal seem more reachable.
+When you can see it, and when you have pictures to help draw out positive emotions, it really makes the goal seem more reachable.
+A vision board also gives you something to focus on.
+And if you actually look at it every day, it can help you tune out things that aren’t part of your primary goals.

 Your vision board is NOT all about diet and exercise.
 Remember this!
 In fact, diet and exercise are only small pieces of the puzzle.
 It’s all about the bigger picture here!
 Even though I am a dietitian and fitness enthusiast, when I work with clients or speak to them at my Nutrition Talks, I give advice on achieving greater health and wellness.
 I look far beyond diet and exercise.
 It’s all about practicing mindful eating and not letting diet or thoughts of food take over your life.
 You can learn more about mindful eating here.
-To stay motivated to reach your health goals, or any goals for that matter, you have to have some essentials: fun and purpose in your life, a job that doesn’t drain you, relationships that nurture you and a strong sense of self (this is super important).
+To stay motivated to reach your health goals or any goals for that matter, you need some essentials: fun and purpose in your life, a job that doesn’t drain you, relationships that nurture you, and a strong sense of self (this is super important).
 Focus on living your best, and good things will come.
 This is why I recommend creating a well-rounded vision board—so you can achieve your health and wellness goals without feeling like it’s zapping all your energy to achieve them.

 Create a relaxing atmosphere.
 Start in a clean, quiet, uncluttered room.
 Play an upbeat or inspiring playlist and bring in some aromatherapy with candles or an essential oil diffuser.
-So you don’t feel rushed, set aside an hour or more to complete your health vision board so that you don’t feel rushed.
+Set aside an hour or more to complete your health vision board so that you don’t feel rushed.
 Some people also like to set the tone by meditating to clear their minds.
 If you’re interested in learning about the benefits of meditation, read this blog post.

 Spend some time getting clear on exactly what you want your ideal life to look like.
 Consider these questions: